 Tables 2 through 4 (presented in the Appendix) give the exact mean Rand values for the four clustering methods at each of the settings we explored.
 For each mean Rand value, an associated Monte Carlo standard error (MCSE) was calculated; to save space, we simply report the maximum MCSE for each section of the tables.
+The MCSE measures the variability of the Rand index across simulation iterations; we may loosely judge the difference between two mean Rand values to be genuine (rather than reflective of the vagaries of the simulated data sets) if they differ by more than, say, twice the associated MCSE.
+It is apparent that the MCSEs in these simulations are generally quite small in this practical sense.

 The comparison of methods using the Group 1 functions (periodic in nature) is displayed in Table 2.
 For almost every pattern of cluster sizes, Ward's method had the highest mean Rand index.
 Complete linkage often rated second best.
-The only time Ward's method was not superior was in the case of one very large group and three small groups (cluster sizes 35, 2, 2, 1), when average linkage did better for lower values of σ while single linkage (usually a straggler) performed best when the noise was increased.
-Figure 2 (top) (for the equalcluster-size case) and Figure 2 (bottom) (for the case of one large cluster and three small clusters) show the mean Rand index for different values of σ for each clustering method.
+The only time Ward's method was not superior was in the case of one very large group and three small groups (cluster sizes 35, 2, 2, 1), when average linkage did better for lower values of $\sigma$ while single linkage (usually a straggler) performed best when the noise was increased.
+Figure 2 (top) (for the equal-cluster-size case) and Figure 2 (bottom) (for the case of one large cluster and three small clusters) show the mean Rand index for different values of $\sigma$ for each clustering method.

 The comparison using the Group 2 functions (decreasing in nature) is given in Table 3.
 Again, Ward's method had the highest mean Rand index in most situations, with complete linkage often second best.
-Figure 3 (top) shows how the mean Rand index varies for different values of σ for Group 2 functions with equal cluster sizes.
+Figure 3 (top) shows how the mean Rand index varies for different values of $\sigma$ for Group 2 functions with equal cluster sizes.
 Again, Ward's method does very poorly in the case of one large cluster and three smaller clusters, with average linkage doing best in this specific case (see Figure 3 (middle)).
 Average linkage also did better overall (much closer to Ward's method and complete linkage) with Group 2, compared to the periodic functions of Group 1.
 For instance, Figure 3 (bottom) shows that average linkage performs best with two large clusters and two small clusters at high noise levels.

 The comparison using the Group 3 functions (a combination of the periodic and decreasing curves) is given in Table 4.
 The results were similar to those for the first two groups, with Ward's method and complete linkage usually performing best (as shown in Figure 4 (top)).
-In the situation with one large cluster, Ward's method had the lowest accuracy while average linkage had the highest, particularly with higher σ values (see Figure 4 (middle)).
+In the situation with one large cluster, Ward's method had the lowest accuracy while average linkage had the highest, particularly with higher $\sigma$ values (see Figure 4 (middle)).
 Average linkage again did well, especially when there were two large cluster sizes and two small cluster sizes (see Figure 4 (bottom)).